omg-community/regular-place-kit/README.md

 ```

 If you don't specify server arguments, it will automatically choose `-Xmx1024M -Xms512M`.
 This will allocate 1024 MB of RAM at maximum and 512 MB at minimum.

-## Set up Visual Studio Code

-If you haven't already, install [Visual Studio Code](https://code.visualstudio.com/) from Visual Studio's website.

-Now, copy the plugin's code onto your system.
-To clone this repository in Visual Studio Code, open the Command Palette with `Ctrl` + `Shift` + `P` and search for "Git: Clone".
-Select "Clone from GitHub", and enter `omg-community/regular-place-kit`.

-Select a directory to store this repository in, like `Documents/Code`.

-[tell the dev to install recommended extensions when prompted]

 ## Optional tools